Contrasting Manchester United (MANU) and Its Competitors

 |-206.04%

-This table compares Manchester United and its rivals top-line revenue, earnings per share (EPS) and valuation.
+This table compares Manchester United and its rivals top-line revenue, earnings per share and valuation.

 |Gross Revenue